BitMEX/api-connectors/auto-generated/csharp/docs/OrderApi.md

             var symbol = symbol_example;  // string | Instrument symbol. e.g. 'XBTUSD'.
             var side = side_example;  // string | Order side.
 Valid options: Buy, Sell.
-Defaults to 'Buy' unless `orderQty` is negative. (optional) var simpleOrderQty = 1.2;  // double? | Deprecated: simple orders are not supported after 2018/10/26 (optional) var orderQty = 8.14;  // decimal? | Order quantity in units of the instrument (i.e. contracts, for spot it is base currency in minor currency for spot (e.g. XBt quantity for XBT)). (optional) var price = 1.2;  // double? | Optional limit price for 'Limit', 'StopLimit', and 'LimitIfTouched' orders. (optional) var displayQty = 8.14;  // decimal? | Optional quantity to display in the book.
+Defaults to 'Buy' unless `orderQty` is negative. (optional) var simpleOrderQty = 1.2;  // double? | Deprecated: simple orders are not supported after 2018/10/26 (optional) var orderQty = 56;  // int? | Order quantity in units of the instrument (i.e. contracts, for spot it is base currency in minor currency for spot (e.g. XBt quantity for XBT)). (optional) var price = 1.2;  // double? | Optional limit price for 'Limit', 'StopLimit', and 'LimitIfTouched' orders. (optional) var displayQty = 56;  // int? | Optional quantity to display in the book.
 Use 0 for a fully hidden order. (optional) var stopPx = 1.2;  // double? | Optional trigger price for 'Stop', 'StopLimit', 'MarketIfTouched', and 'LimitIfTouched' orders.
 Use a price below the current price for stop-sell orders and buy-if-touched orders.
 Use `execInst` of 'MarkPrice' or 'LastPrice' to define the current price used for triggering. (optional) var clOrdID = clOrdID_example;  // string | Optional Client Order ID.
 This clOrdID will come back on the order and any related executions. (optional) var clOrdLinkID = clOrdLinkID_example;  // string | Optional Client Order Link ID for contingent orders (optional)